WRNW: WISN-FM (1961–1978)

-Rock (1978-1983)
+Rock (1978–1983)

-In January 1978, the station flipped to AOR as WLPX, using consultant Lee Abrams' "SuperStars" format.
-The station became an immediate success in the ratings, even pushing rival WZMF to tighten their format, and later drop it altogether for beautiful music.
-WLPX also sponsored future NASCAR driver Alan Kulwicki on local racetracks.
+In 1978, the station flipped to album oriented rock (AOR) as WLPX.
+It used consultant Lee Abrams' "SuperStars" format.
+The formula for the station was to play only the biggest rock stars and concentrate on their best selling albums.

+The station became an immediate success in the ratings.
+WLPX pushed rival WZMF to tighten its format and later drop it altogether for beautiful music with new call letters WXJY.
+WLPX also sponsored future NASCAR Hall of Fame inductee Alan Kulwicki on local racetracks on the ASA, ARTGO, and regional circuits, which led to the association of his car number 97 in the Midwest with the radio station.

-Top 40 (1983-1985)
+Top 40 (1983–1985)

-In the summer of 1983, WLPX abruptly switched to CHR, first as 97X, then shortly after as WBTT, B-97.
-WBTT was an affiliate of Dan Ingram's Top 40 Satellite Survey for a short period of time.
+On August 22, 1983, WLPX abruptly switched to Top 40 (CHR), first as 97X, then shortly after as WBTT, B-97.
+WBTT was a short-time affiliate of Dan Ingram's Top 40 Satellite Survey.